kradecki/poor-mans-datalake/LEVEL_1.md

 USE minio.dlh01;
 ```

-## 7. Create a Table
+## 6. Create a Table

-The table below uses `PARQUET` format, which is just like `ORC` suitable for OLAP-heavy workloads (analytics).
-For OLTP-like traffic (insert-heavy, no analytics), you can opt for `AVRO`.
+The table below uses `PARQUET` format, which, just like `ORC`, is suitable for OLAP-heavy workloads (analytics).
+For OLTP-like traffic (insert-heavy, no analytics), you can opt for `AVRO` instead.

-It was designed to work with the official NYC TLC Trip Record Data that you can obtain [here](https://www.nyc.gov/site/tlc/about/tlc-trip-record-data.page).
+This table was designed to work with the official NYC TLC Trip Record Data, which you can obtain [here](https://www.nyc.gov/site/tlc/about/tlc-trip-record-data.page).

 ```sql
 CREATE TABLE nyc_taxi (